 Achilles Tendinopathy (Achilles Tendonitis)

 If you notice pain at the back of your heel or along the tendon that connects your calf to your heel, the culprit may be Achilles tendinopathy.
 It occurs when the Achilles tendon becomes irritated or degenerates from overuse.
 Symptoms include tenderness or swelling at the back of the heel, especially during those first steps in the morning.
-To relieve it, reduce high-impact activities for a while, stretch your calves gently, and wear supportive shoes or orthotics.
-Icing the area for 10–15 minutes can also help.
-Gradually increasing training volume and avoiding barefoot walking on hard floors are effective ways to prevent recurrence.

 Stress Fractures

-Sharp pain with your first steps could also signal a small stress fracture.
-These tiny overuse cracks often occur in the metatarsal bones or heel.
-They cause pinpoint tenderness, mild swelling, and pain that worsens with walking or hopping.
-Rest from impact, ice the area, and switch to a stiff-soled shoe to immobilise the foot.
+Rest from impact, ice the area, and switch to a stiff-soled shoe to help protect the foot.
 Building mileage gradually and rotating in low-impact activities can help prevent stress fractures.
 See a podiatrist promptly if pain persists beyond a week, as untreated fractures can lead to bigger problems.

 Peripheral Neuropathy

-For some people, foot pain upon waking feels like burning, tingling or pins-and-needles.
-This pattern often points to peripheral neuropathy, which is nerve irritation or damage frequently linked to conditions like diabetes.
-Symptoms include burning or stabbing sensations in the toes, soles or heels, sometimes accompanied by numbness.
+Symptoms can include burning or stabbing sensations in the toes, soles, or heels, sometimes accompanied by reduced sensation.
+Some people also notice burning feet at night as well as discomfort in the morning.
 Before getting out of bed, try gentle ankle pumps or calf stretches to ease the transition, then slip into cushioned, supportive shoes.
-Work with your medical team to manage underlying conditions, and avoid going barefoot on hard surfaces.
+It is also important to manage any underlying medical conditions and avoid going barefoot on hard surfaces.

 Tarsal Tunnel Syndrome

 Another potential source of morning foot pain is tarsal tunnel syndrome, in which the posterior tibial nerve is compressed as it passes behind the inner ankle.
-This nerve entrapment can cause burning, tingling or shooting pain in the arch, heel or toes that often worsens after rest.
-Reducing activities that aggravate the nerve, icing the inner ankle for 10–15 minutes, and wearing supportive shoes or orthotics may ease symptoms.
-If discomfort lasts more than a couple of weeks or you experience numbness, book an appointment to prevent lasting nerve damage.
+This nerve entrapment can cause burning, tingling, or shooting pain in the arch, heel, or toes that often worsens after rest.

 Calf Tightness (Equinus)